tapandfish/language-manager/README.md

 # Language manager

 This project has been bodged together in a couple of hours.
 It provides an easy to use platform to update language files.
-Note that this is very specific to the [TapAndFish](https://tapandfish.com) platform, but if you want to clone and use this for your project there shouldn't be any big problem.
+Note that this is very specific to the [TapAndFish](https://tapandfish.com) platform (and in fact contains its language files), but if you want to clone and use this for your project there shouldn't be any big problem.

 ## How this works